ningyu1991/TextureMixer/README.md

 - We acknowledge the Maryland Advanced Research Computing Center for providing computing resources.
 - We thank to the photographers for licensing photos under Creative Commons or public domain.
 - We express gratitudes to the [Progressive GAN repository](https://github.com/tkarras/progressive_growing_of_gans) as we benefit a lot from their code.

-## Note
-- It is for non-commercial research purpose only.
-Adobe has been filing a patent for this work.